wso2/docs-is/en/docs/learn/configuring-oidc-federated-idp-initiated-logout.md

 WSO2 Identity Server (WSO2 IS) supports handling logout requests from OIDC federated identity providers.
-When an OIDC back-channel logout request is received from the OIDC federated identity provider to the back-channel logout endpoint of WSO2 IS (`https://<hostname>:<port>/identity/oidc/slo`), WSO2 IS processes the request, terminates the sessions and then responds to the identity provider.
+When an OIDC back-channel logout request is received from the OIDC federated identity provider to the back-channel logout endpoint of WSO2 IS (`https://<hostname>:<port>/identity/oidc/slo`), WSO2 IS processes the request, terminates the sessions, and then responds to the identity provider.

-Refer [OIDC Back-channel logout](../../learn/openid-connect-single-logout/#oidc-back-channel-logout) for more information on OIDC back-channel logout.
+Refer [OIDC Back-channel logout](../../learn/openid-connect-single-logout/#oidc-back-channel-logout) for more information.

 ## Scenario

-The diagram below illustrates the OIDC federated identity provider initiated logout scenario. **WSO2 IS** and **Application2** are configured as service providers in the **OIDC provider**. **OIDC provider** is configured as an identity provider, and **Application1** is configured as a service provider in the **WSO2 IS**.
+The diagram below illustrates the OIDC federated identity provider initiated logout scenario. **WSO2 IS** and **Application2** are configured as service providers in the **OIDC provider**. **OIDC provider** is configured as an identity provider, and **Application1** is configured as a service provider in **WSO2 IS**.
 When the user initiates the logout from **Application2**, first the federated **OIDC provider** handles the request and propagates the logout request to **WSO2 IS**.
 After receiving the logout request from the federated identity provider, **WSO2 IS** processes the request and terminates the session and sends back a logout response to the OIDC provider.
 Once the session is terminated on WSO2 IS side, it will propagate the logout request to all the connected Relying Parties.
 User is logged